-Hot or Cold?: The outside temperatures are going to play a big role in how your garage refrigerator works.
+Hot or Cold?: The outside temperatures will play a significant role in how your garage refrigerator works.

-If they drop to around 20 degrees in the winter, the temperature inside your garage is going to be cold enough that the fridge may start to freeze over.
-To be fair, a combination unit will have these exact same issues.
+If the temperature drops to around 20 degrees, that’s cold enough that the fridge may start to freeze over.
+A combination unit will have these exact same issues in extreme temperatures.

-If the temperature gets too hot in the summer then the compressor will be overworked and you’ll rack up high electricity bills and higher maintenance costs.
+Alternatively, the compressor will be overworked if the temperature gets too hot in the summer.
+Then you’ll rack up high electricity bills and higher maintenance costs.

-The best option, since we’re working on transforming your ordinary garage into your dream garage anyway, is to build a small, insulated area for your fridge.
-This will hopefully regulate the temperatures to a more normal operating level.
+The best option is to build a small, insulated, climate-controlled space for your garage fridges or freezers.
+This will help regulate the temperatures to within normal operating levels.

-Price: Standalone refrigerators range anywhere from $500 to $2,000, depending on their overall size.
+Price: Standalone refrigerators for outbuildings and garages range anywhere from $500 to $2,000, depending on their overall size.

-…or do little more digging if you need a combo unit
+…or do a little more digging if you need a combo unit

-I searched through the big-box appliance store (Sears, Lowe’s, Home Depot and Best Buy) and none of them had an easy way to search for refrigerators with more than one temperature sensor.
+I searched through big-box appliance store (Sears, Lowe’s, Home Depot, and Best Buy), and no one had an easy way to search for garage ready models with multiple temperature sensors.

 I gotta admit, this is a cool concept.

-If you remember from earlier, the problem with refrigerator\freezer combo units with only one temperature sensor is that when the outside air gets between freezing and around 40 degrees, the freezer will start to thaw out because the compressor isn’t turning on.
+If you remember from earlier, the problem with refrigerator\freezer combo units with only one temperature sensor is that when the ambient temperature gets between freezing and around 40 degrees, the freezer will start to thaw out because the compressor isn’t turning on.

-The garage kit is a small heating element that wraps around the temperature sensor in the fridge and tricks it into thinking the air is warmer than it really is.
+The garage kit is a small heating coil that wraps around the temperature sensor in the fridge and tricks it into thinking the air is warmer than it really is.

 Thankfully both Frigidaire and Whirlpool sell heating kits for their standalone refrigerators.
-If you have a Samsung or LG, unfortunately you’re out of luck.
+Unfortunately, you’re out of luck if you have a Samsung or LG fridge.